 Some of our roads can be accessed by any kind of vehicle in any kind of weather and some cannot.
 Some areas of Terlingua Ranch are only accessible by high clearance vehicles.
 Some areas of Terlingua Ranch are only accessible by high clearance and 4WD or AWD vehicles.
 Some of our roads can be driven in any kind of weather and some of our roads cannot be driven during or immediately after a heavy rain storm.
 This could limit your capabilities of having a trailer, RV, manufactured home, delivery vehicle, or normal car from ever reaching your land.

 We have 1,100 miles of roads to maintain and a two man road crew.
 They do their best to keep on a rotating schedule which allows them to be as efficient and fair as possible.
 They transport their equipment to one area of the Ranch and try to work all of the roads that need it in that area before moving to the next.
-Our road crew does make exceptions and come off of rotation if your road is not passable in a high clearance 4WD/AWD vehicle or if there is no road to access your property.
+Our road crew does make exceptions and come off of rotation if your road is not passable in a high clearance (at least 15 inch tire rims or more with at least 8 inches of clearance or more from the lowest point of the frame, body , suspension or differential, to the ground) 4WD/AWD vehicle or if there is no road to access your property.

-As a property owner of Terlingua Ranch, you can make a road maintenance request by calling our office and answering a few questions.
+As a property owner of Terlingua Ranch, you can make a road maintenance request by calling our office or submitting the form below.
 If your road is passable with a high clearance vehicle, know that the road crew is out there and will get to you.
 Please be patient though.
 Our Road Crew scouts out all road requests before fulfilling them which means they are not actually working roads when they have to scout out requests first.

 The road crew creates water turnouts in order to channel the water away from the road and to return the runoff to the natural watershed.